-If you decide to smoke marijuana flowers high in CBD, you should feel the effects in as little as 1-3 minutes, depending on the strain and the method of consumption.
+If you decide to smoke cannabis flowers high in CBD, you should feel the effects in as little as 1-3 minutes, depending on the strain and the method of consumption.

 Take note that there is no standard here and that almost everything related to cannabis dosing is highly subjective.

-A good starting CBD dose for most people would be a total of 12 mg of CBD a day, applied in 3 times.
+The best CBD dosage for most people would be a total of 12 mg of CBD a day, applied in 3 equal doses.